player-03/advanced-layout/README.md

     //x coordinate, so now it'll be diagonally below.) myBitmap.rightOf(mySprite);

-    //Place the bitmap directly below the sprite. myBitmap.belowCenter(mySprite);
+    //Center the bitmap directly below the sprite.
+(This affects both the
+    //x and y coordinates.)
+    myBitmap.belowCenter(mySprite);

     //Place the bitmap directly right of the sprite, a long distance away. myBitmap.rightOfCenter(mySprite, 300);

     //Place the sprite in the center of the stage.
-(Warning: now the
+Warning: now the
-    //instructions are out of order.)
+    //instructions are out of order.
+The bitmap will be placed to the
-    mySprite.center();
+    //right of wherever the sprite was last time. mySprite.center();

     //Correct the ordering.
     myBitmap.rightOfCenter(mySprite, 300);

-    //Align the bitmap to the sprite's bottom edge, rather than centering
-    //it on the sprite.
-    myBitmap.alignWith(mySprite, BOTTOM);

-Remember, when one object is being placed relative to a second object, place the latter object first.

 Conflict resolution
 -------------------

-Advanced Layout uses an intelligent system to determine whether a given instruction conflicts with a previous command.
+Advanced Layout uses an intelligent system to determine whether a given instruction conflicts with a previous one.
 When a conflict occurs, the old instruction will be removed from the list.

     //The first instruction never conflicts with anything. myBitmap.simpleWidth();